Identifying and Treating Abdominal Adhesions

 Blood tests and imaging tests cannot reveal whether you have abdominal adhesions; however, they can help your doctor rule out other conditions with similar symptoms.

 Abdominal adhesions do not typically require treatment if they are not producing symptoms or complications like intestinal obstruction.
-Any surgery performed to treat abdominal adhesions usually leads to the formation of additional internal scar tissue.
+Any surgery performed to treat them usually leads to the formation of additional internal scar tissue.

 In cases where intestinal obstruction is severe, surgery may be required to release the adhesions causing the blockage.
 Your doctor can discuss the risks and benefits of surgery based on your symptoms and on the severity of your intestinal obstruction.